 My hands are frozen!
 Can you lend me your gloves?

 Trivia: The father of the modern day gelato was Italian chef Francesco Procopio dei Coltelli.
 He introduced the frozen dessert for the first time at his café in Paris in the late 1600s and it soon gained recognition across Europe.
-Not only did he earn French citizenship as a result, but the Sun King Louis XIV also granted him an exclusive royal license, making him the sole producer of gelato in the kingdom.
+Not only did he earn French citizenship as a result, but the Sun King Louis XIV also granted him an exclusive royal licence, making him the sole producer of gelato in the kingdom.